 The student can appeal the Honor Council finding to the Provost/Dean of the College.
 The appeal process is as follows:

-2. After review of the student appeal and the Honor Council findings, the Provost/Dean of the College will make a decision to uphold or reject the Honor Council’s findings.
-The Director of Academic Operations will clear the flag, which notifies the student and the faculty member of the Provost/Dean of the College’s decision, and the Registrar will remove the hold.
+- After review of the student appeal and the Honor Council findings, the Provost/Dean of the College will make a decision to uphold or reject the Honor Council’s findings.
+The decision will be communicated by email from the Director of Academic Operations to the student.
 The decision of the Provost/Dean of the College will be the final decision regarding honor violations.

 Note: If the charged student is a graduate student, the Dean of Education will participate in the communication.